rust-lang/book/second-edition/src/ch19-01-unsafe-rust.md

 clarify above where the types are introduced /Carol -->

-Notice we don’t include the `unsafe` keyword here---you can *create* raw pointers in safe code, you just can’t *dereference* raw pointers with an unsafe block, as we’ll see in a bit.
+Notice we don’t include the `unsafe` keyword here---you can *create* raw pointers in safe code, you just can’t *dereference* raw pointers outside of an unsafe block, as we’ll see in a bit.

 We’ve created raw pointers by using `as` to cast an immutable and a mutable reference into their corresponding raw pointer types.
 Because we created them